alphadose/haxmap/README.md

 }

 func main() {
-	// initialize a string-string map with your custom hash function
+	m := haxmap.New[string, string]() // initialize a string-string map
-	// this overrides the default xxHash algorithm m := &haxmap.HashMap[string, string]{Hasher: customStringHasher}
+	m.SetHasher(customStringHasher) // this overrides the default xxHash algorithm

 	m.Set("one", "1")
 	val, ok := m.Get("one")